Custom Rotational Molding: The Definitive Guide

 Section 4: What is custom rotational molding, and is it right for you?

-Many rotational molding companies offer proprietary lines of frequently requested products like bulk containers, kayaks, and outdoor furniture.
+Many rotational molding companies offer proprietary lines of frequently requested molded plastic products like bulk containers, kayaks, and outdoor furniture.

 However, in recent years, custom rotational molding has risen in popularity.